Vocal Coach vs. Vocal Teacher

 Often we hear these two terms used interchangeably, but there is a difference between a "Vocal Coach" and a "Vocal Teacher".

 A Vocal Coach is often a professional singer or performer that helps other singers with style, performance, and performance practice.
+They pass on what they have learned and seen to help those around them, but may or may not have formal education to back up their expertise.
 For people who already feel they have a good grasp on vocal production, a Vocal Coach can provide valuable information into the inner workings of what it takes to be a mainstream vocalist in various settings.
-They have knowledge that helps with fixing certain vocal problems as they arise (often based on their experience), and can help with specific goals.
+They have knowledge that helps with fixing certain vocal problems as they arise, and can help with specific goals.
 We most recently see Vocal Coaches on television shows like American Idol and The Voice, but Vocal Coaches have been around as long as there have been people interested in performing.

 While both are teachers, many vocal teachers fall under one "banner" or the other.
 Before deciding that you or a loved one wants to take "voice lessons", it helps to know what the goal is.